-To qualify for promotion to The Football League by winning the Championship and for the club to participate in the promotion play off matches, the ground must achieve a Category "A" Grading together with 500 seats under cover by 31st March in each season.
+Promotion and promotion play-offs: To qualify for promotion to the National League by winning the respective NORTH/SOUTH Championship and for the club to participate in the promotion play off matches, the ground must achieve a Category "B" Grading together with 500 seats under cover by 31st March in each season.
+These seats may be in two stands, with no stand having less than 100 seats.